sumanbiswas7/serverless-api-template/README.md

 ## Getting Started

+The [Serverless](https://www.serverless.com/) Framework is an open-source framework for building and deploying Serverless applications.
+It provides a unified and convenient way to manage Serverless infrastructure and simplify the deployment process.

 1. Clone the repository to your local machine
 2. Run npm install to install all dependencies
 3. Run npm run dev to start the development server and watch for real-time changes